Keyboard shortcuts

 );

-Finally, we export the MyBannerPlugin wrapper and the @rspack/core package.
-This allows us to use the plugin in the rspack configuration and reuse all the other APIs in the @rspack/core package.
+Finally, export the MyBannerPlugin wrapper and the @rspack/core package.
+This allows using the plugin in Rspack configuration and reusing all other APIs in the @rspack/core package.

 Object.defineProperty(core, 'MyBannerPlugin', {